-The author chooses this period because it was a time when the entire relationship between American business and the federal government underwent dramatic upheaval.
-It was in this time that business forged a consensus about the scope and intensity of competition behavior that they would tolerate.
-This began to exhibit a disposition favoring collectivist authority over one another via government-backed enforcement agencies.
+During this period, businesses forged a consensus about the scope and intensity of competition that they would tolerate.
+They began to favor collectivist authority over one another via government-backed enforcement agencies.

-Shaffer’s analysis goes much farther and much more sound than any yet published, partly because he has done such detailed research but also because he speaks with deep understanding of market principles.
-He covers the change in ideology that took place.
-He examines all the trade associations and their codes of ethics as foreshadowing government regulatory efforts.
-His analysis of the New Deal confirms what John Flynn wrote, that the New Deal was not so much anti-business as pro-established business.
+Shaffer’s analysis of the New Deal confirms what John T. Flynn wrote — that the New Deal was not so much antibusiness as pro-established business.
 His detail is especially impressive in dealing with the steel cartel and the natural-resource monopolies.

 What Shaffer has uncovered represents a serious challenge to both left-wing perceptions and right-wing caricatures.
 It also underscores the extent to which the true spirit of free enterprise must insist on a principled attachment to liberty and not merely promote one sector or interest group over another.